augmented-developers/aug_devs_site/src/pages/faq.md

 ### What is your pricing model?
 Our pricing model is transparent and project-based.
 We offer different packages for various stages of development, and additional work can be added as needed.
 We aim to provide value and flexibility to meet your specific requirements.

+### How long does it typically take to complete a project?
+The timeline for each project varies based on its complexity and scope.
+We work closely with our clients to set realistic timelines and milestones, ensuring timely delivery without compromising on quality.

+### What industries do you have experience working in?
+We have experience working in various industries including finance, healthcare, education, e-commerce, and more.
+Our diverse expertise allows us to tailor solutions to meet the unique needs of different sectors.

+### How do you handle intellectual property and confidentiality?
+We take intellectual property and confidentiality very seriously.
+All client information and project details are treated with the utmost confidentiality.
+We can also sign non-disclosure agreements (NDAs) to provide additional assurance.

+### Do you provide training or documentation for the software you develop?
+Yes, we provide comprehensive training and documentation to ensure that you and your team can effectively use and maintain the software we develop.
+This includes user manuals, technical documentation, and hands-on training sessions.

 If you have more questions or need further information, feel free to contact us.
 We’re here to help!